espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

   {IDF_TARGET_CFG_PREFIX}-2MB series refers to the module or board that has a built-in {IDF_TARGET_NAME}/ESP8684 chip with a 2 MB flash.

   {IDF_TARGET_CFG_PREFIX}-2MB AT uses two UART ports: UART0 is used to download firmware and log output; UART1 is used to send AT commands and receive AT responses.
 Both UART0 (GPIO8, used to output log) and UART1 use ``115200`` baud rate for communication by default.
-The log is outputted at ``74880`` baud rate at the ROM stage, so if you need to view the ROM log, please open UART0 (TX: GPIO20) at ``74880`` baud rate.
+Because a 26 MHz XTAL is used, the log is outputted at a baud rate of ``74880`` via UART0 (TX: GPIO20) during the ROM stage.
+If a 40 MHz XTAL is used instead, the log will be outputted at a baud rate of ``115200``.

   .. list-table:: {IDF_TARGET_CFG_PREFIX}-2MB Series Hardware Connection Pinout
     :header-rows: 1